-Agaves have been used in many ways by American peoples for thousands of years.
-The plant has been used to produce clothing, shoes, paper, building materials, tools and much more.
-It remains an important component of indigenous cuisine and was already used in pre-Hispanic times for the production of pulque, an alcoholic beverage made from fermented agave juice (e.g. from Agave mapisaga and Agave salmiana).
-Its consumption was closely connected to religious rituals and reserved for certain social classes.
-The agave itself, Mesoamerican cultures believed to be spirited by the goddess Mayahuel.
-(That's it for the old gods, I promise!)
+Agave has been used by the American peoples in many ways for thousands of years.
+The plant was used to make clothing, shoes, paper, building materials, tools and much more.
+It is an important component of indigenous cuisine and was already used in pre-Hispanic times to make pulque, an alcoholic drink made from fermented agave juice (e.g. from Agave mapisaga and A. salmiana).
+Its consumption was closely linked to religious rituals and reserved for certain social classes.
+The agave itself was believed by Mesoamerican cultures to be animated by the goddess Mayahuel (That's it for the old gods, I promise!).

-In any case, the techniques for producing spirits, which have been preserved or developed since the conquest of Mexico around 1520, are highly diverse.
-While the copper pot stills used follow European models, ceramic stills are also common in Asia, except in Mexico.
-They are said to have arrived on the west coasts of Mexico around 1600 with Philippine slaves in order to distill tuba (i.e., arrack) from palm wine.
-Pot stills with internal condensation from natural materials are still called alambique filipino.
+In any case, the techniques for making spirits that have survived or developed since the conquest of Mexico around 1520 are highly diverse.
+While the copper pot stills used follow European models, ceramic stills are common in Asia as well as in Mexico.
+They are said to have reached the west coasts of Mexico around 1600 with Philippine slaves to distil so-called tuba (i.e. arrack) from palm wine.
+Pot stills with internal condensation made of natural materials are still called alambique filipino.

 Mezcal, Tequila and the Protected Designations of Origin